 1. Injured Party Files a Petition

 The first step in filing a claim with the Vaccine Injury Compensation Program is to file a petition with the U.S. Court of Federal Claims, the court that handles vaccine injury claims.
-The court then notifies the Department of Health and Human Services (HHS) and Department of Justice (DOJ), which represents HHS in the vaccine court process.
+The court then notifies the Department of Health and Human Services (HHS) and the Department of Justice (DOJ), which represent HHS in the vaccine court process.

 2. HHS Reviews the Petition

 In the second step, a healthcare provider with the HHS reviews the petition.
 The provider determines if the claim meets the medical standards for compensation through the program and then makes a recommendation to the DOJ.
 The DOJ then submits the government's position to the court.

 A "special master" is appointed by the court.
 They make a decision on whether compensation should be granted in the case after reviewing the report submitted by the DOJ.